-Today, I planned to have the oil changed in my vehicle; go to Nana’s/visit Mom; then go pick up a few items in the way of groceries.
+Today, I planned to have the oil changed in my vehicle, then go to Nana’s/visit Mom.
+My plan was to go pick up a few items in the way of groceries when I finished visiting.
 Unfortunately, my truck broke down as I was en route.
 Jamie had to pick me up, and he had my Explorer towed to the shop (again).
 I was feeling quite pathetic.

-Then, tonight… I drove his car to our local convenience store; as I was standing in line, ready to pay for my “Dulce de Leche” bottled Frappuccino, I heard the bottle smash the floor!
+Tonight, I drove his car to our local convenience store.
+As I was standing in line, ready to pay for my “Dulce de Leche” bottled Frappuccino; I heard the bottle smash the floor!
 I didn’t even feel it slip from my grip.

 Another girl was being so sweet…she instructed me to go to the empty register where she could ring me up.
 I offered (and expected) to pay for the drink I dropped, she would not allow that.
 She told me, “It happens to all of us, it’s okay.” 😕 I continued to offer to pay for the drink I had dropped, and she told me not to worry about it!

 I felt guilty as I was walking out of the store, I couldn’t even stay long enough to thank Sue, again (the tears were due at any moment); so, I asked the girl who was so nice if she could tell Sue that I said “thank you.”

 Last night, Mr. Whiskey was grunting at me (to get my attention) as he was sitting by the screen door.
 I looked at him, and asked, “Do you have to go potty, baby?”
 He immediately began “dancing”-his ‘potty dance.’
 Walking toward the door, I said; “Baby, it’s raining hard outside!”
 I thought he would recognize that, and decide to use the potty pad in the laundry room inside of the house.